 Kai Chen, Department of Pharmacy, The Affiliated Taizhou People's Hospital of Nanjing Medical University, Taizhou 225300, Jiangsu Province, China

-Co-first authors: Hongjie Yang and Bin Ye.
+Co-first authors: Hong-Jie Yang and Bin Ye.

 Author contributions: Yang HJ and Ye B were responsible for data acquisition, analysis, and interpretation and drafted the article; Liao JX and Lei L were responsible for data analysis and interpretation and revised the article; Chen K was responsible for conception and design of the study and critical revision of the article; all authors issued final approval for the version to be submitted.
 Yang HJ and Ye B contributed equally to this work as co-first authors.
 The reasons for designating Yang HJ and Ye B as co-first authors are threefold.
 First, the research was performed as a collaborative effort, and the designation of co-first authorship accurately reflects the distribution of responsibilities and burdens associated with the time and effort required to complete the study.
 Second, the overall research team encompassed authors with a variety of expertise and skills from different fields, and the designation of co-first authors best reflects this diversity.
 Third, Yang HJ and Ye B contributed efforts of equal substance throughout the research process.
 In summary, we believe that designating Yang HJ and Ye B as co-first authors is fitting for our manuscript as it accurately reflects our team's collaborative spirit, equal contributions, and diversity.